-You want your cargo to be as much insured as possible.
+You want your cargo to have as much insured as possible.
 You don’t want to end up receiving your goods damaged and not being able to get the money in an amount that would actually cover the occurred damages.
 Every carrier has carrier liability coverage.
 Yet, carrier liability coverage is very limited.
 Typically, it is less than the total value of the goods you are shipping.
 This implies that if the damage to the goods is greater than the amount of money your cargo is protected for, the carrier will not cover the difference.

 This is why it is important to know what the carrier liability does not cover.
 Carrier liability does not cover the acts from the shipper that can cause damage to the packages, such as if the cargo isn’t loaded up properly.
 Furthermore, if the cargo you are shipping is not adequately protected from possible fractures (think of packaging foam and bubble bags), the carrier liability coverage will not insure the damages.
 Also, the carrier is not liable for natural disasters such as hurricanes or hail.
 As each carrier decides for themselves what their liability limit will be, the best thing would be to inquire about this with the specific carrier before contracting them.
 Proving that the carrier exclusively is liable for the damage of the goods being shipped and, hence, getting a full cover for it would be a very difficult thing to do, and for this reason, you should consider cargo insurance.